 - Stockmar watercolors, liquid watercolors, watercolor tube paint set, or a watercolor paint pallet

 - Heavy cardstock or watercolor paper

 - Crayons or oil pastels (Choose one or the other if you want to write or draw secret art, designs, and messages inside the heart art.)

 - Heart Art Printable Templates (Or draw a heart outline to paint.)

 - Scissors (optional)

 Related: Thumbprint Heart Magnet Craft

-- Next, use white oil pastels or crayon to create some heart art designs in the heart for your children to find when they paint with watercolors.
+- Next, use white oil pastels or crayons to create designs or write words inside the heart for your children to find when they paint with watercolors.

 - Last, invite children to paint the heart shape with watercolors to see the surprise heart art magically appear!